 Approved July 18 , 2012.

 Oregon's ESEA Waiver Request was approved in 2012.
 This abridged version eliminates approximately 1000 pages of public comments from the full version, which are available on request.

 Executive Summary of Oregon's Approved ESEA Flexibility Waiver

-This executive summary presents an overview of the approved ESEA Flexibility Waiver linked above.
+This executive summary presents an overview of the approved ESEA Flexibility waiver link above.